podviaznikov/m.player/README.md

-# m.player - offline browser music player
+# m.player - offline/online browser music player
 m.player build on top of the HTML5 technologies and wonderful javascript libraries.
-Currently you can find it only in Chrome Web Store (https://chrome.google.com/webstore/detail/lhjjnnhpfomdbcgnmkejhacbcdppljic) and http://player.enginimation.info.
+Currently you can find it only in Chrome Web Store (https://chrome.google.com/webstore/detail/lhjjnnhpfomdbcgnmkejhacbcdppljic) and http://player.enginimation.com.

 ## Feedback